-Davis Mills has the talent to deserve being drafted in dynasty, despite being so low in value at the moment.
+Mills has the talent to deserve being drafted in dynasty, despite being so low in value at the moment.
 In 1QB, he would be a player to take with the last pick of your draft and around the same range in Superflex drafts as of right now.
-However, this could all change by the time the draft comes.
-If Mills goes in the late third round, people will throw on the film and see what they had missed.
+However, this could all change after the draft comes.
+After Mills going in the late third round, people will throw on the film and see what they had missed.

-Davis Mills makes a solid case to be the QB6 in dynasty drafts
+Davis Mills makes a solid case to be the QB6 or 7 in dynasty drafts

 Want more fantasy football analysis and news?